 Make the most out of your stay on Saõ Vicente by visiting the places of interest on the island.
-Colourful fishermens villages, rugged coastlines, local beaches, the scenery road along the vulcano hills, the vibrant capital city Mindelo and the highest mountain with its spectacular 360° viewpoint.
+Colourful fishermen's villages, rugged coastlines, local beaches, the scenery road along the volcano hills, the vibrant capital city Mindelo and the highest mountain Monte Verde with its spectacular 360° viewpoint.

 Baia das Gatas

 Baia das Gatas is a cosy sunbathing village where people come to relax on the beach and in their second holiday house.
 It's home to the yearly well known Baia das Gatas international music festival.
 The natural pool is easily accessible from the pier and safe for children to swim.

 TIP: Bring snorkeling gear and take a look at colourful fish swimming around corals and rocks.

 Visit the unspoilt beach in the bay of Sao Pedro.
 This fishermen's village is growing in tourism development and offers a few cosy restaurants and bars by the beach.
 For windsurfers and bodyboarders Sao Pedro is the spot on the island.
 The hike to the Don Amelia lighthouse shows spectacular views on the bay.

 TIP: Dive in the water and go snorkeling with sea turtles in their natural environment.
 Read more about snorkeling with turtles.

 This colourful fishing village in the North of the island shows the authentic way of living in Cape Verde.
 The beach is unspoilt and has 2 beach restaurants / kite schools.
 On windy days Salamansa is a great spot for kitesurfing.

 TIP: Try the famous French pancakes in the beach club La Crêperie.